 Brand Name: Orinase

-Tolbutamide is used together with diet and exercise to treat type 2 diabetes.
-Other diabetes medicines are sometimes used in combination with tolbutamide if needed.
+Orinase is used together with diet and exercise to treat type 2 diabetes.
+Other diabetes medicines are sometimes used in combination with this medicine if needed.

-You should not use this medicine if you are allergic to tolbutamide, or if you are in a state of diabetic ketoacidosis.
+You should not use this medicine if you are allergic to Orinase, or if you are in a state of diabetic ketoacidosis.
 Call your doctor for treatment with insulin.

-To make sure tolbutamide is safe for you, tell your doctor if you have:
+To make sure Orinase is safe for you, tell your doctor if you have:

 a disorder of your pituitary or adrenal glands;